-In Strand A, all the sub-strands appear in every grade, since safety must be reinforced for each physical activity in all classes throughout the year (refer to the Scope and Sequence Chart for Safety-found on page 87 of Framework Excerpts).
-An alternating year approach has been adopted for some of the safety content areas in Strand B. The sub-strands Violence Prevention and Personal Safety, for example, are addressed in Grades 5 and 7.
+In Strand A, all the sub-strands appear in each grade, since safety must be reinforced for each physical activity in all classes throughout the year (refer to the Scope and Sequence Chart for Safety-found on page 87 of Framework Excerpts).

 In Strand B, the compulsory illustrative examples (noted as i.e.) in the specific learning outcomes for the particular grades identify the safety topics that are to be addressed and assessed.
+While some topics are addressed each year (e.g., Prevention and Care of Injuries), the topics under Violence Prevention and Personal Safety are addressed only in Senior 1 (refer to the Scope and Sequence Chart for Safety on page 87 of Framework Excerpts).